Public Records Act Basics & More - Virtual Workshop

 Presenters

-- Linda Gallagher, Legal Consultant, MRSC (April 6).
-Linda joined MRSC in 2017.
-She previously served as a Senior Deputy Prosecuting Attorney for King County and as an Assistant Attorney General.
+- Linda Gallagher, Legal Consultant, MRSC (May 7).
+Linda Gallagher joined MRSC in 2017.
+She previously served as a senior deputy prosecuting attorney for King County and as an assistant attorney general.
 Linda’s municipal law experience includes risk management, torts, civil rights, transit, employment, workers compensation, eminent domain, vehicle licensing, law enforcement, corrections, and public health.
 She graduated from the University of Washington School of Law.

 Credits

-- WAPRO credits for Washington Association of Public Records Officers (WAPRO) certification/recertification (Pending Approval).
+WAPRO Category B credits for Washington Association of Public Records Officers (WAPRO) certification/recertification (pending approval).
+See the table below for the course code for each AM and PM session.

-Refund Policy: Registration closes at 11:59 PM two days before each workshop.
-All cancellations before the registration deadline are subject to a $15 administrative fee; no refunds for no-shows or cancellations after the registration deadline.
-Please contact jrice@mrsc.org if you need to request a refund.
+Refund Policy: Refunds will be provided minus a 5% administrative fee until the registration deadline at 5 PM two days before each workshop session.
+No refunds for cancelations or no-shows after the registration deadline.
+Please contact Jacob Rice (jrice@mrsc.org) if you need to request a refund.